-- Build strong collaborations between law enforcement and prosecution and community-based organizations including schools, colleges, and universities to conduct outreach and education to persons and groups at risk for the hate crimes for which the jurisdiction is seeing a precipitous increase. - Build comprehensive approaches that expand and enhance strategies including tools, policies, and procedures - to increase the reporting, identification, and charging of hate crimes, including victim reporting. - Enhance the capacity of law enforcement and prosecutors to prevent and address hate crimes through education, training, and tools for the field to investigate and prosecute hate crime cases. - Enhance collaboration between federal, state, local, and tribal law enforcement and prosecution agencies in their investigation and prosecution of hate crimes. - Prepare partners to be able to fully understand and address hate crimes through leadership and assessment of organizational culture.
+- Build strong collaborations between law enforcement and prosecution and community-based organizations including schools, colleges, and universities - to conduct outreach and education to persons and groups at risk for hate crimes. - Expand and enhance strategies including tools, policies, and procedures to increase the reporting, identification, and charging of hate crimes, including victim reporting. - Enhance the capacity of law enforcement and prosecutors to prevent and address hate crimes through education, training, and tools for the field to investigate and prosecute hate crime cases. - Enhance collaboration between federal, state, local, and tribal law enforcement and prosecution agencies in their investigation and prosecution of hate crimes.